- Sexually Abusive Youth

-SAY is a specialized therapy and case management program which works with children and youth who have committed a sexual offense.
-The program also works with the family members of that child.
-SAY consists of individual, family, and group therapy as well as home-based case management.
-All individuals involved in the program are referred through the Department of Child Services (DCS) and Grant County Juvenile Probation
+SAY is a specialized therapy and case management program which works with children and youth who have committed a sexual offense and their family members through individual, family, and group therapy as well as home-based case management.
+The SAY clinical team is comprised of Credentialed Sexually Abusive Youth Clinicians (CSAYC), Licensed Clinical Social Workers, Licensed Mental Health Counselors, Licensed Mental Health Counseling Associates, supervised Master Level Interns, and Psychologists endorsed as Health Service Provider in Psychology (HSPP).
+All individuals involved in the program are referred through the Department of Child Services (DCS) and Grant County Juvenile Probation.

 The SAY program works with youth (typically ages 12 to 18) who are involved with either the juvenile probation system or the Department of Child Services on account of sexually maladaptive behaviors.

 The SAY program focuses on the adolescent’s struggle with sexual behavior while also treating their past trauma issues, and any other mental health concerns present.